sayanee/blog/_posts/2014-01-12-quick-start.md

 ##Fast context switching

-One of the challenging of getting into the *zone of creativity* is how fast and easily we can launch the various applications and commands to get started, especially if we are spending some time launching them often.
+One of the challenges of getting into the *zone of creativity* is how fast and easily we can launch the various applications and commands to get started, especially if we are spending some time launching them often.
 Here are some other projects that I found that helps in launching current projects fast:

 <ol class="ideas">
     <li><a href="http://anvilformac.com/">Anvil for mac</a></li>